Updated June 8, 2023

 - Under Options, go to Add-ins,

-- A screen will pop up, there go to Manage option and select Excel Add-ins and then click on Go Button.
+- A screen will pop up.
+Go to the Manage option, select Excel Add-ins, and click Go Button.

 - Under Add-ins pop up, check Analysis ToolPak and click OK.

-Now you should be able to construct a correlation matrix for the given set of data.
+Now you should be able to construct a correlation matrix for the given data set.

 Creating a correlation matrix in Excel is very simple and easy.
-Let’s understand the steps to create a correlation matrix in excel with an example.
+Let’s use an example to understand the steps to create a correlation matrix in Excel.

 Example of Correlation Matrix in Excel

-Suppose we have a data set containing annual marks in Physics, Mathematics, and Statistics respectively.
-And we keen on figuring out if there is any association/relationship between these three.
+Suppose we have a data set containing annual marks in Physics, Mathematics, and Statistics.
+And we are keen on figuring out if there is any association/relationship between these three.

-Step 1 – Go to Data tab in your Excel workbook and click on Data Analysis.
+Step 1 – Go to the Data tab in your Excel workbook and click on Data Analysis.

 Step 2 – Data Analysis window will appear.
 Select Correlation there and click OK.

-Step 3 – In Correlation window popped up, select the Input Range as your source data including column headers (A1:C10 in this case).
+Step 3 – In the Correlation window that popped up, select the Input Range as your source data, including column headers (A1:C10 in this case).

-Step 4 – As your data is grouped by columns, click on Columns radio button.
+Step 4 – As columns group your data, click the Columns radio button.

-Step 5 – Under Grouped by, Labels in the first row should be checked, as we have column headers stored under the first row for our reference.
+Step 5 – Under Grouped by, Labels in the first row should checked, as we have column headers stored under the first row for reference.

 - Under Output options, you have three customizations available.

-- If you want to store the result under the same worksheet where your source data is, click on Output Range: radio button and you should be able to give the output reference from the current worksheet.
+- If you want to store the result under the same worksheet where your source data is, click on the Output Range: radio button, and you should be able to give the output reference from the current worksheet.

-- If you want to store the result in new worksheet than your data source, click on New Worksheet Ply: radio button.
-It will store the output in a new excel sheet under the same workbook.
+- If you want to store the result in a new worksheet than your data source, click on New Worksheet Ply: radio button.
+It will store the output in a new Excel sheet under the same workbook.

-- If you want to store the result in an entirely new workbook, you need to select the New Workbook radio button.
-It will allow you to store the result under new untitled workbook.
+- If you want to store the result in an entirely new workbook, select the New Workbook radio button.
+It will allow you to store the result under the new untitled workbook.

-In this example, I have given reference to the same sheet where my source data is (A12).
+I referenced the sheet where my source data is (A12) in this example.

 Step 6 – Click OK once done with customizations.